Yuerino/obfuscator-pass/README.md

 The aim of this project is to provide a collection of LLVM passes to provide increased software security through
 [code obfuscation](https://en.wikipedia.org/wiki/Obfuscation_%28software%29)
 and tamper-proofing.
-As LLVM pass mostly work at the [Intermediate Representation](http://en.wikipedia.org/wiki/Intermediate_language) (IR) level, these tools should be compatible with all programming languages and target platforms supported by LLVM 15.
+As LLVM pass works at the [Intermediate Representation](http://en.wikipedia.org/wiki/Intermediate_language) (IR) level, these passes should be compatible with all programming languages and target platforms supported by LLVM 15.

 **Note**: The project is using and focusing on the _New Pass Manager_ aka Pass Manager